-Encaustic is an ancient medium, used in the Minoan and Mycenean cultures of the Aegean Sea (they revered honey bees) and by the Roman-era Egyptians for the famous Fayum portraits.
-The medium is simply melted beeswax, sometimes combined with damar resin, with finely ground pure pigments for color.
-There are really good encaustic paints and medium blocks that are commercially available but I prefer to make my own.
+Encaustic is an ancient medium, used in the Minoan and Mycenean cultures of the Aegean Sea (where honey bees were revered) and by the Roman-era Egyptians for the famous Fayum portraits.
+These paintings have kept their color and luster for centuries.

-Cookin up encaustic medium...
+Cooking up encaustic medium...

 To make the encaustic medium: